htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 and only provide a few dynamically defined attributes with the *condor\_cod* tool.

-Independent of how the COD application’s ClassAd is defined, the application’s executable and input data must be pre-staged at the node.
+Independent of how the COD application's ClassAd is defined, the application's executable and input data must be pre-staged at the node.
-This is a current limitation of HTCondor’s support.
+This is a current limitation of HTCondor's support.
 There is no mechanism to transfer files for a COD application, and all I/O must be handled locally or put onto a network file system that is accessible by a node.